 If you’re planning to make the same, the following lines will help you decide whether the Iberian peninsula is truly the right place for you.

 In 2014, the number of Britons living in Spain was higher than 230,000.
-This makes it the European country with most British expats.
-They are concentrated mostly on the south-east coastal areas like Valencia and Andalucia.
-There are also many that have chosen the hot beaches of the Canary and Balearic islands.
+This makes it the European country with most British ex-pats.
+They are concentrated mostly in the southeast coastal areas like Valencia and Andalucia.
+There are also many that have chosen the hot beaches of the Canary and Balearic Islands.

 If your driving licence has no expiration date, you will be required to change it with a Spanish one.
 The same is true for licences for group 1 vehicles (cars and motorcycles) that have a validity of 15 or more years and of group 2 vehicles (trucks and buses) valid for more than 5 years.